Purdue-ACM-SIGAPP/java-spark-template/README.md

 # Setup

-You can use Eclipse or IntelliJ pretty easily with this in theory but the simplest setup will be to just use (Visual Studio Code)[https://code.visualstudio.com/].
+You can use Eclipse or IntelliJ pretty easily with this in theory but the simplest setup will be to just use [Visual Studio Code](https://code.visualstudio.com/).
 The initial setup steps for this are as follows:

 * Install [Visual Studio Code](https://code.visualstudio.com/) from its website: https://code.visualstudio.com/
 * Install [Docker Desktop](https://www.docker.com/products/docker-desktop/) from its website: https://www.docker.com/products/docker-desktop/